rajeshmantri2711/100-Days-challenge/readme.md

 ## FINAL REVIEW (Day 99 – Day 100)
 **Focus:** Certification Readiness and Project Conclusion.
 **Key Takeaway:** Built a fully functioning SOC home lab with Splunk, SOAR, and LimaCharlie EDR, developed custom detection rules, and solidified foundational knowledge through the ISC2 CC syllabus.

-This repository will continue to be updated weekly.